tributech-solutions/tributech-docs/docs/introduction/auditable-data.md

 | **Publish a Dataset**    | Dataset owners can publish a Dataset (or just a part of it) to the whole Ecosystem or only to selected DataSpace Nodes.
 A Publication contains only descriptive metadata and not the data itself.
 A Publication makes available Datasets visible for other members inside a DataSpace Ecosystem. |
 | **Request a Dataset**    | Every user of a DataSpace Node within the Ecosystem can create and send a Request for selected streams, sources and timeframes to the owner of the Dataset.                                                                                                                                      |
 | **Grant/Deny a Request** | Dataset owners can grant or deny submitted Requests for their Datasets.
 Once a Request is confirmed, the synchronization starts and the data can be consumed by the Requester via the integrated dashboards or via APIs.                                                                         |

-## Next steps

-- Set up a demo of the product through our [quick start guide](../quickstart/overview.md)